denismm/mystical_ps/README.md

 quicksort

 ## Could this work for other languages?
 This approach seems applicable to other language with just operators, such as Forth.
-Languages with more complicated statements might be more difficult, and I don't know if a new circle for every brace or indent will be overly busy.
+Languages with more complicated statements might be more difficult, and I don't know if a new ring for every brace or indent will be overly busy.